victormedel/victormedel/README.md

 - 👋 Hi, I’m @victormedel
 - 👀 I’m interested in many things life has to offer but this space is dedicated to the growth and development of my professional skills.
-- 🌱 I’m currently learning fundamental concepts that will allow me to determine a best solution.
+- 🌱 I’m currently learning fundamental concepts that will allow me to determine the best approach to a solution.
 - 📫 How to reach me: medel.victor@gmail.com

 <!---